-Report on line 9 any amounts for equity-based compensation or consideration that are reflected as expense in the annual statements (column (a)) or deducted in the U.S. federal income tax return (column (d)) other than amounts reportable elsewhere on Schedule M-3, Parts II and III (e.g., on Part III, line 8, for stock options expense).
-Examples of amounts reportable on line 9 include payments attributable to employee stock purchase plans (ESPPs). phantom stock options, phantom stock units, stock warrants, stock appreciation rights, and restricted stock, regardless of whether such payments are made to employees or non-employees, or as payment for property or compensation for services.
+Report on line 9 any amounts for equity-based compensation or consideration that are reflected as expenses for statutory accounting purposes (column (a)) or deducted in the U.S. income tax return (column (d)) other than amounts reportable elsewhere on Schedule M-3, Parts II and III (e.g., on Part III, line 8, for stock options expense).
+Examples of amounts reportable on line 9 include payments attributable to employee stock purchase plans (ESPPs), phantom stock options, phantom stock units, stock warrants, stock appreciation rights, and restricted stock, regardless of whether such payments are made to employees or non-employees, or as payment for property or compensation for services.